bitcoinatlas/bitcoin/README.md

 Target: **600 GB or less** with the same feature set, using encoding optimizations alone.
 With chunk compression on cold data (e.g. LZ4), potentially **200–400 GB**.

-## Short-Term Goal

-- Install Termux on your phone.
-- `pkg install deno`
-- `deno run -A bitcoinatlas.ts`
-- Have a full node with full history, **running on your phone** and actually fitting in its storage.

 ## Long-Term Goals

 - Be a full node with **aggressive storage optimization**.